-The Simon XT uses wireless technology to warn your family about intrusion, carbon monoxide and fire.
+The Simon XT TableTop Control Panel uses wireless technology to warn your family about intrusion, carbon monoxide, and fire.
+It may also be used to control lights and appliances within your home.
 The system communicates with a central monitoring station and sends voice messages to an offsite phone.